 “Thank you guys for making such an awesome tool accessible to the open source community!”

-However, all projects are encouraged to upgrade to the latest tools available in Downloads.
+Users are encouraged to download the latest tools in Downloads.

-Going forward, only the latest three releases will be supported.
+Going forward, only the latest two releases will be supported.
 This means projects should be expected to update their tools approximately once a year (or more frequently if you want the latest features/support).

 1. Sign up and register your project